the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 You might be familiar with my [pre-existing thoughts]({% post_url 2025-06-17-the-3t-framework-for-evals %}) here, and so I won't repeat myself too much.

 I will say I was able to lean on the **3T framework** for _every single_ interview, regardless of problem domain or agentic application.
-(And yes, agents were discussed for every interview, even if the role wasn't totally agent-focused, per se.)
+(And yes, agents came up in every interview, even when the role wasn't strictly agent-focused.)

 As for more traditional ML evaluation, be sure to know your metrics, from [classification](https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers) to [retrieval](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)).